2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MathieuLRolland/status/1283554123808272384

-### Police fire tear gas and riot rounds at peaceful protestors | July 12th
+### Police fire tear gas and riot rounds at peaceful protesters | July 12th

-Protestors are gathered around the Portland Justice Center.
+Protesters are gathered around the Portland Justice Center.
 Police and Federal agents are massed in a Justice Center doorway.
 The fire and throw tear gas canisters.
 In addition, riot rounds can be heard fired repeatedly.

 tags: protester, tear-gas, tear-gas-canister, shoot, projectile